Hillary Clinton as First Lady of Arkansas: Involvement in education policy

 Clinton’s husband named her chair of the Arkansas Education Standards Committee in 1983, where she sought to reform the state's court-sanctioned public education system.
 The committee was tasked with proposing stronger education standards for the state.
-This was Clinton’s first involvement with a high-profile government public policty initiative.
+This was Clinton’s first involvement with a high-profile government public policy initiative.

 In developing their proposal, different members of the committee traveled to different parts of the state in July 1983, together holding hearings in all of the state’s 75 counties.
 Input was received from more than 7,500 Arkansas residents.
 Recommendations made by the committee included adopting greater accountability in the schools; adopting uniformity in core curriculum; administering standardized tests to third, sixth and eighth graders; extending the school years; decreasing class sizes; and making classes more intensive.

 In one of the most important initiatives of her husband’s governorship, Clinton fought a prolonged but ultimately successful battle against the Arkansas Education Association to establish mandatory teacher testing and state standards for curriculum and classroom size.
 It served as an introduction for Clinton to the politics of a highly visible public policy effort.
 In 1985, she introduced Arkansas's Home Instruction Program for Preschool Youth (HIPPY) a program that helps parents work with their children in preschool preparedness and literacy.
 Modeled after an Israeli program, it trained low-income parents on reading and on how to educate their kids on basic skills.
 By 1991, the program was serving 4,500 low-income families.